as595/E2CNNRadGal/README.md

 %run main.py --config configs/config_mb_lenet.txt
 ```

-An example Kaggle notebook can be found [here](https://www.kaggle.com/annascaife/e2cnnradgal).

 ## Data

 Configuration files are provided for experiments using the [MiraBest](https://zenodo.org/record/4288837#.X_XjDC-l3Aw) batched data set.
 If you use this data set please cite: